lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_007_givens/README.md

 ## Steps

 - Find all remaining occurrences of the Scala 2 `implicit` keyword.
-These should all be at the definition side.
+These should all be at the definition side

 - Change all definitions to utilise the new `given` keyword.
-Use the appropriate form of the definitions so that the `given`s don't have a name defined by yourself.
+Use the appropriate form of the definitions so that the `given`s don't have a name defined by yourself

-- Check that the modified code compiles without errors.
+- Check that the modified code compiles without errors

-- Run the application to verify that it still runs correctly.
+- Run the provided tests by executing the `test` command from the `sbt` prompt and verify that all tests pass

+- Verify that the application runs correctly